Write for a practitioner audience

 - For the above reasons, there is more kudos attached to writing for them.

 - Articles go into an online database, thus increasing dissemination.

 - They are aimed at a professional rather than at an academic market.

 - There is proportionally more emphasis on practical implications and less on rigorous research methodology.

 - The editor often selects articles and do not have to go through a formal process of peer review.

 If you are an academic author, you may wish to consider publishing a more practitioner-oriented version of your research in a practitioner journal, as a means of disseminating your research findings and making a difference in the wider world, as well as reaching a larger audience.

 Which are Emerald's main practitioner titles?

-This section looks at the main practitioner titles published by Emerald, providing a brief description and links to the journal's web page.
+This section looks at the main practitioner titles published by Emerald, providing a brief description and links to each journal page.
 It also looks at the process of being published in a practitioner journal.